How to Keep Your Nonprofit Compliant in Hawaii

 When is the Hawaii charitable registration renewal deadline?

-What documents are required for Hawaii charitable registration?
+What documents are required for Hawaii charitable registration renewal?

 For Hawaii charitable registration renewal, you typically need: IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement.